 Whenever by statute, the Certificate of Incorporation or these bylaws Bylaws, a vote of the Board or any of its committees is required or permitted to be taken at a meeting, the action may be taken without a meeting if all the members of the Board or the committee consent in writing to the adoption of the resolution authorizing the action.
 The resolution and written consents shall be filed with the minutes.

 Any one or more members of the Board or any Committee of the Board may participate in a meeting of such Board or Committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at a meeting.

 SECTION 1.
 NOMINATING SUBCOMMITTEE

-A. Selection of Members.
-The Board, at its first regular meeting held on or after January 1 of each year, shall appoint 13 persons as regular members of the Nominating Subcommittee (a Subcommittee of the Governance Committee) no less than two of whom shall be incumbent Directors, including the Immediate Past President of the Association.
+- Selection of Members.
+The Board, at its first regular meeting held on or after June 1 of each year, shall appoint 13 persons as regular members of the Nominating Subcommittee (a Subcommittee of the Governance Committee) no less than two of whom shall be incumbent Directors, including the Immediate Past President of the Association.
 The individual members to the Nominating Subcommittee shall be appointed individually or as a group, at the direction of the Board.
 The Immediate Past President shall serve as Chair of the Nominating Subcommittee.
 If the Immediate Past President is unable to serve in such capacity, the Board shall name the Chair.